almin/almin/.github/CONTRIBUTING.md

 - `component`: package name or file name
     - e.g.) `almin`, `almin-logger`

+If you commit cross `component` changes in a pull request, separate commits by `component`.

 ### Example: commit message

 Example: Add new feature – This is minor update